 Skip to main content

-Archive PDF/A-2 workflow
+Archive as PDF/A-2 workflow

 In particular, you can: